LucasDelfino92/morrowindsharp/modlist.md

   - Only install the **Alternative 1** main file.
 - [**Vanilla Friendly Scum Texture**](https://www.nexusmods.com/morrowind/mods/44321?) by Pherim: retexture of the scum in the Bitter Coast.
   - Only if you installed **Scum Retexture** earlier.
+- [**She Vivec Fixed v1.1**](https://www.mediafire.com/file/00wo4fe37ywj7h5/She_Vivec_Fixed_v1.1_%28Sigourn_Fork%29.zip/file) by Hidronax, Balketh, and Sigourn: randomly swap Vivec's gender whenever you enter his/her palace.
+There's a chance of 50% Vivec will swap his/her gender every time you visit him/her.
+Streamlined for installation with Sigourn's Mod List. [**Original mod can be found here.**](https://www.nexusmods.com/morrowind/mods/45201?)
+  - MO2 will install this mod as a BAIN package.
+Tick the corresponding options and click **OK**:
+    - **00 Core**
+    - **01 Optional Head Fire**: if you'd like Vivec's head to be on fire.
+    - **02 Optional Concept Art She Vivec Face Replacement**: only if you installed **Concept Art Vivec Face Replacement** earlier.
 - [**Signs-Banners Tweak Edit**](https://www.mediafire.com/file/gsoqn3n2za8c5it/Signs-Banners_Tweak_Edit.zip/file) by by ddfields and Sigourn: corrects the UV Set TexCoord so that signs will display the same on both sides.
 - [**Simple Golden Gold**](https://www.nexusmods.com/morrowind/mods/45124) by McChuggernaut: turns the green coins into gold coins.
 - [**Skeleton and Metal Sparks blood retexture**](https://www.nexusmods.com/morrowind/mods/43359) by R-Zero: retextures the Skeleton (white) and Metal Sparks (gold) textures.